Hiking in Montenegro: 11 Best Hikes For Different Seasons

 1. Hike in Kotor to Sveti Ivan Fortress

-This is probably one of the most famous hikes in Montenegro which you can do in one (or half) day without leaving Kotor city.
+This is probably one of the most famous and easiest hikes in Montenegro which you can do in one (or half) day without leaving Kotor.
 It is famous because of Sveti Ivan fortress from where you get stunning views of Kotor Bay.
-Many resources mention a walking trail to Sveti Ivan as one of the best hikes in the Kotor area.
-While I personally don’t think it is the best, I am convinced it is truly spectacular and you shouldn’t miss it.
+Many resources highlight it as a top hike in the Kotor area, although I don’t really agree with it (mainly because it is already too overrated), yet it is really spectacular and shouldn’t be missed, especially so if you plan to visit Kotor city.

-Most people who reach the top of Sveti Ivan usually get there by taking a road from Old Kotor and paying 8 euros per person for the entrance.
+Most people who reach the top of Sveti Ivan usually get there by taking a road from Old Kotor and paying 15 euros per person for the entrance (the price is going up every year).

 Instead (especially if you are on a budget), I recommend going to the Northern part of Kotor to start this hike for free and with only a few people on the trail.